harrycresswell/harry/content/learn-hugo/_index.md

 description: ""
 slug: "learn-hugo"
 layout: "page"

 ---

 Welcome the humble beginnings of my course on building websites with [Hugo](https://gohugo.io/).

 Currently a work in progress, my aim is to share entire process through [daily updates](/updates).

-You can subscribe to these updates [via RSS](/updates/feed.xml) if you’d like to join me on this journey.
+If you’d like to join me on this journey you can [subscribe to progress updates via RSS](/updates/feed.xml).

-I will publish each chapter of the course on this page as I write it.

-Please [sign up via email](/) if you would like to receive a copy of each chapter in your inbox.
-You can also subscribe via RSS to recieve each chapter to your RSS reader of choice.
+I plan on publishing each chapter of the course on this page as I write it.
+If you would like to receive a copy of each chapter in your inbox when it goes live, then please ~~sign up for course content by email~~ .
+Alternatively, you can [subscribe to course content via RSS](/learn-hugo/feed.xml) and have all course material sent to your RSS reader of choice.

-Below you will find some early details about the course.

-## Launch date

-Some time in **Spring 2022**

-## Course updates
+I don’t have much information about the course yet as it’s still very early days, no more than an intention at this stage.
+What I can tell you is I’m giving myself 3-6 months to write it.
+This seems like a reasonable amount of time given my other work commitments.
+I aim to set a hard deadline soon, but you can expect the final course to **launch sometime in Spring 2022**.